acojon/RealCandle-RaspberryPi-Neopixel/README.md

 ## Setup

-The code uses the Adafruit CircuitPython libraries to manage the Neopixel.
-The python code relies on a couple supporting libraries
+The script uses Python3, the code uses the Adafruit CircuitPython libraries to manage the Neopixel.
+The python code relies on a couple supporting libraries.
+ The Circuit Python libraries that Python is referencing are written for Python3.

 ``` bash
 pip3 install adafruit-blinka rpi_ws281x adafruit-circuitpython-neopixel